Rahman-bit/Add-local-repo/README.md

-# this is loacl file
+# this is loacl file upload in git